 - Be either:

-- the natural born or legally adopted child or any child in the legal custody of the Illinois correctional officer who was killed or disabled in the line of duty (effective with the 2018-19 academic year, children of disabled Illinois correctional officers need not have been born, legally adopted or in the legal custody of the officer before the disability occurred in order to receive this grant), or
+- the natural born or legally adopted child or any child in the legal custody of the Illinois correctional officer who was killed or disabled in the line of duty (while children of disabled Illinois correctional officers need not have been born, legally adopted or in the legal custody of the officer before the disability occurred, they must have been so at the time the officer was killed in order to receive this grant), or

 - the spouse of the Illinois correctional officer at the time of death or disability